Learn about The Dragon Band

 Student Leadership

 Students in the 10th-12th grades can apply for a leadership role.
 Each section has 1-2 Section Leaders and depending on the size of the section anywhere from 2-7 Squad Leaders.
 Students interested in these role must be good band students, make good grades and have excellent attendance.
-An application and an interview will take place around the same time in April as band auditions.
+An application and an interview will take place around the same time in April or May as band auditions.

 Drum Majors are tasked with leading the whole band.
 They conduct the marching show, assist running rehearsals, help with teaching during Summer Band, physically prepare for and tear down for every rehearsal and are excellent motivators for the group.